ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

        +--ro time?                 yang:date-and-time
 ~~~~

-A general notification, incident-notification, is provided here.
+A general notification, "incident-notification", is provided here.
 When a network incident instance is identified, the notification is
-sent.
-After a notification is generated, if the incident
+sent from the incident server to the incident client .
+After a notification
-server performs self diagnosis or the Incident Client uses the interfaces
+is generated, if the incident server performs self diagnosis or the Incident
-provided by the Incident Server to deliver diagnosis and
+Client uses the interfaces provided by the Incident Server to deliver diagnosis and
 resolution actions, the notification update behavior is triggered,
 for example, the Probable Root Cause objects and affected objects are updated.
 When a network incident is successfully resolved, the status of the network incident